hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 @btiffin This is an ordinary reply in reponse to you - works fine except when there are several concurrent conversations all being interleaved.

 [13:25:22](#Z_qAlcMk9gMgBm1lIv9XYA6RbxK22jz7ziOC2nNwktM) <planetsizecpu (Jose Luis)>:
-@btiffin I tend to welcome newcomers, but that is the case that I have seen your name writen in the board of maintainers of GnuCOBOL some time ago, as I used COBOL in the mid 80s, it is a pleasure and a privilege to greet you here Ì†ΩÌ∏Ä
+@btiffin I tend to welcome newcomers, but that is the case that I have seen your name writen in the board of maintainers of GnuCOBOL some time ago, as I used COBOL in the mid 80s, it is a pleasure and a privilege to greet you here üòÄ

 [13:42:37](#Ci0SOS6SQpcolKpET9-GI2ETj3iDzcGe5YnoKpZZ578) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 @ulysses-io you should probably better define, what you would like to do?
 But the answer probably will be, that Red is not ready yet .. at least before [IO branch](https://github.com/red/red/tree/IO) merging into the master.

 [17:18:41](#9FRI-xBiFqEEdrPc2IKxDzKdDMmWx-mG1adGoLjAuRg) <btiffin (Brian Tiffin)>:
 @planetsizecpu Then more thankees.
 Before GnuCOBOL I was a REBOL/2 guy.
 Started the REBOL or the Year Awards, then faded from the scene.
-Now I'm a babe lost in the woods of too many Red things to learn while wanted to learn it all at once.  Ì†ΩÌ∏â
+Now I'm a babe lost in the woods of too many Red things to learn while wanted to learn it all at once.  üòâ

 [17:19:39](#jYytmx-Tl75JXAjRCwAlP96dDdOjiyuk1GpriD8ksw8) <btiffin (Brian Tiffin)>:
 @dsunanda How did you get the 1 reply thingy?  *Excuse the channel noise*